 The upcoming high school senior class will have a different experience building their college list.
-Due to the COVID 19 virus, the typical college campus visit is currently not available.
-Colleges and universities have been quick to adjust and have enhanced their virtual admission experience.
-In mid-March, the PayForED team started investigating how this area was changing and have noticed how the shift to a digital experience has gradually increased each week.
+Due to the COVID 19 virus, the typical college campus visit may be different.
+Colleges and universities have been quick to adjust and have enhanced their virtual admission experience and also the on-campus tours.
+The PayForED team started investigating how this area was changing and have noticed how the shift to a digital experience has gradually increased.
 We are seeing colleges add something different each day to attract the best students.

 Here are some recommended steps to manage the virtual college tours and build the college list: